fisik-yum/capl/README.md

 Each frame is a single line of constant length, no escape sequences and indents.
 The first line of each file is a descriptor arranged in `<width> <height> <fps>`

+## Tooling

+A collection of sample scripts exist for converting video files to the `.chnm` or `.capl` file formats.

 ## Troubleshooting

 If passed a nonexistent file or invalid parameters, the program will not display anything, and after quitting your cursor will remain hidden.
 To fix this, start up a new terminal session, or run `capl` with valid parameters